 The Motto is Sharing, Sharing, Sharing.

-Beaver Scouts meet in a group called a colony.
-The colony is split into smaller groups called lodges.
-There is one leader for every five Beaver Scouts.
+Beaver Scouts meet in a group called a Colony.
+The Colony is split into smaller groups called Lodges.
+There is one Scouter for every 8 Beaver Scouts.
 Each Beaver Scout learns a Promise, Law and Motto to help guide their personal development.

-After hearing the Friends of the Forest story, the Beaver Scouts give the leaders names taken from the story.
+After hearing the Friends of the Forest story, the Beaver Scouts give the Scouter's names taken from the story.

 The Beaver Scout program is based around the Friends of the Forest story.